Voices of the Fed

 CEO, Perception Institute; President of the Board, Norton Healthcare Sports & Learning Center

-As a member of the Louisville Branch board of directors, Reynolds values the opportunity to help economic experts see how the Fed’s work can move the needle for the disenfranchised and disadvantaged.
+As a former member of the Louisville Branch board of directors, Reynolds valued the opportunity to help economic experts see how the Fed’s work can move the needle for the disenfranchised and disadvantaged.
 See our Community Development focus.

 Our On the Economy blog features perspectives from former St. Louis Fed directors.